S3-working-group/s3-practical-guide/S3-practical-guide.md

 **General Changes**

+- expanded the introduction with more information about S3 and the history of sociocracy that was previously only available on the main S3 website
 - updated section about governance in the introduction
 - added captions to all illustrations
 - renamed pattern group "Enablers of Co-Creation" to "Enablers of Collaboration"